Amazon Web Services (AWS)

 Availability Zones

 Every AWS region includes a number of independent availability zones.
 These consist of one or more discrete data centers that are isolated from failures in other availability zones.
 Capella can automatically distribute cluster nodes across multiple availability zones in a region for the highest availability.
-Every cluster in Capella is deployed with a minimum of three nodes.
+Every operational cluster in Capella is deployed with a minimum of 3 nodes.

 Configuration Options